• Skip to primary navigation

 Easy Instant Pot Peruvian Beans (2 Ways)

-Peruvians beans go by the following names: Peruano, Canary, or Mayocoba beans depending on the region.
+Peruvian beans go by the following names: Peruano, Canary, or Mayocoba beans depending on the region.
 When dried they are a yellowish color and once cooked they turn a light tan and have a smooth buttery taste.

-I prefer Peruvian beans over Pinto beans since they can be cooked with just water and salt and still be flavorful.
 I learned how to cook beans from my in-laws and they always make them on the stove.
-This method usually takes about 1.5 hours and you need to watch the pot and keep an eye on the water level.
+This method usually takes about 2 hours and you need to watch the pot and keep an eye on the water level.

-My preferred method is now to use my Instant Pot, it’s fast, easy, and fool proof.
+My preferred method is to use my Instant Pot, it’s fast, easy, and fool proof.

 How to Cook Dried Beans in the Instant Pot

 Whether I cook beans in the instant pot or on the stove, I don’t soak them.
 I’ve read that soaking them helps them cook faster and makes them easier to digest.
-But honestly I never remember to soak my beans overnight and my in-laws never do.

-However, you do want to rinse and sort your beans prior to cooking.
+You do want to rinse and sort your beans prior to cooking.
 This step is very important, because I actually found a small pebble in the beans before.
 Nobody needs to eat a rock in their beans.

 Once the beans are rinsed and any broken pieces picked out, place them in the instant pot.

-Then add 2 tablespoon of oil, any neutral oil, to prevent foaming of the beans.
+Add 6 cups of water for every pound of dried beans.
+Then add 2 tablespoons of oil, any neutral oil to prevent foaming of the beans.

 Set the instant pot timer to 30 minutes and once the timer goes off, leave it alone for another 20 minutes (natural pressure release).